neuralabc/mvcomp/docs/_build/html/_sources/Contributing/index.rst.txt

 **Questions?**

-Github issues are the best place to ask questions about the code, but if you find it too inconvenient, you can also email your questions for direct and private assistance at
+Github issues are the best place to ask questions about the code.
-    zaki.alasmar@mail.concordia.ca

 **Ready to go?**
 Once you have read this guide, you can start by forking the repository and making your changes.
 When you are done, you can create a pull request to merge your changes back into the main repository.